esparig/oscar/docs/usage.md

 button and follow the wizard.
 Remember that a script must be provided for the processing of files.
-This script must use the environment variables `INPUT_FILE_PATH` and `TMP_OUTPUT_DIR` to refer to the input file and the folder where to save the results respectively:
+This script must use the environment variables `INPUT_FILE_PATH` and `TMP_OUTPUT_DIR` to refer to the input file and the folder where to save the results, respectively:

 ```
 #!/bin/bash